rana854/Hello-World-CI-CD/README.md

 3. **Write Jenkinsfile:**
    - Create a `Jenkinsfile` in the root directory of your Python project.
-   - Define the stages of your pipeline in the Jenkinsfile, including checkout, build, test, etc.
+   - Define the stages of your pipeline in the Jenkinsfile.
-   - Use the appropriate syntax (e.g., Groovy DSL for declarative pipeline or Scripted pipeline).
    - ## Jenkinsfile
 ```groovy
 pipeline {